Reaction ODE System

 Important

 This describes the integration done when doing Strang operator-splitting, which is the default mode of coupling burning to application codes.
+For SDC coupling see the Spectral Deferred Corrections section.

 The equations we integrate to do a nuclear burn are: